 Dividend income receivable is recognised when the shareholders' rights to receive payment have been established, normally on the ex-dividend date, net of any withholding tax.
 Rental income is accrued on a time basis and interest income is recognised using the effective interest rate method.
 Lease incentives and rent free periods are treated as a reduction to rent and are amortised on a straight-line basis over the period of the lease.
-Expenses payable are accrued on a time basis.
-All other elements of total return, including dividends received in the form of shares, and expenses incurred within pooled funds and partnerships, are included within net capital gains/(losses).
+All other elements of total return, including dividends received in the form of shares, and expenses incurred within pooled funds and partnerships, are included within net capital gains/ (losses).
 No separate disclosure is made of items related to derivative investments such as futures, which are held instead of conventional securities if it is more efficient to obtain exposure to certain markets thereby.